yj7082126/musubi-tuner/docs/wan.md

 `--compile` enables torch.compile.
 See [here](/README.md#inference) for details.

+`--trim_tail_frames` can be used to trim the tail frames when saving.
+The default is 0.

 Other options are same as `hv_generate_video.py` (some options are not supported, please check the help).

 <details>